edd-ie/Projects/Club/Chaos tournament.md

 - Deception is fully deterministic.
 - Token pools are individual and hidden but inferable.
 - Visible history is always consistent with the rules.
-- RNG (if used by bots) is seeded externally per match for reproducibility.

 ---